intranda/goobi-workflow-plugins-en/step/intranda_step_datacite_doi.md

 ## Introduction

-This documentation describes the installation, configuration and use of the plugin.
+This documentation describes the installation, configuration and use of the plugin for registering DOIs.

+{% hint style="info" %}
+Achtung:

+There is a newer plugin for this functionality that allows a higher degree of freedom for DOI registration by means of XSL transformation.
+Documentation of the new plugin can be found here: https://docs.goobi.io/goobi-workflow-plugins-en/step/intranda_step_doi

+{% endhint %}

 | Details |  |
 | :--- | :--- |